Scalingo/documentation/_posts/languages/php/2017-06-22-php-laravel-artisan-migration.md

 ## Scalingo MySQL Addon

-A **Laravel** application requires a database, often a SQL database like MySQL or PostgreSQL, this article will be using MySQL, but it should be identical with a PostgreSQL database.
+A **Laravel** application requires a database, often a SQL database like MySQL or PostgreSQL.
+This article will be using MySQL, but it should be identical with a PostgreSQL database.

 First, a [Scalingo MySQL addon]({% post_url